clojure-emacs/squiggly-clojure/README.md

   the REPL, so we may trigger bugs that don't matter to other people.
 * There may be circumstances under which the checkers return output in an unanticipated form, which will then be unparseable in emacs.
-* I don't really know emacs lisp.
+* I don't really know Emacs Lisp.
 Could be an issue.

 If, due to one of these or other problems, ```flycheck``` does not receive the proper callbacks, it may be stuck in a state where it